sfigg/commercialization-public/manufacture/desktop/add-multilingual-support-to-windows-setup.md

 To support multiple languages with Windows Setup:

-* Add languages to the Windows Setup image (boot.wim index:2) to help technicians or users who are installing Windows.
+* Add languages to the Windows Setup image (boot.wim index:2) to help technicians or users install Windows images through Windows Setup.
-* Add languages to the Windows image (install.wim), and add a list of languages (lang.ini) to change which Windows language gets installed.
+* When you add languages to a Windows image (install.wim), add a list of languages (lang.ini) so that during installation, the technician or user can select which language is installed as the default language.

-You can include a different set of languages for Windows Setup and your Windows images.
+You can include a different set of languages for your Windows images and Windows Setup.

 ## Prerequisites